 In the first year the vendors will receive a total of $550,000 paid in quarterly payments.
 The second-year payment is $1.250m and final year the vendors will receive $1.15m.
-The vendors have contracted 5GN to supply data centre services over the next 3 years valued at $1.6m.
+The vendors have contracted 5GN to supply data center services over the next 3 years valued at $1.6m.

 MDC has been operating for seven years and was sold by private vendors who have agreed to accept $1.75m in shares as part of the purchase price (5 day VWAP).

 5GN expects the infrastructure investment will open up several opportunities for revenue growth, cost savings and operational synergies – and for good reason.
-The company is currently spending around $3.8 million per annum in data centre services from third party providers.
+The company is currently spending around $3.8 million per annum in data center services from third party providers.

 As such, 5GN expects $600,000 of annualised synergies to be realised within the first three months.

 “We have completed another piece of the infrastructure puzzle today.
-5GN can now offer direct and managed access from our own data centre all the way through to Cloud and Managed Network services,” says 5GN managing director Joe Demase.
+5GN can now offer direct and managed access from our own data center all the way through to Cloud and Managed Network services,” says 5GN managing director Joe Demase.

 The facility includes capacity for 330 racks with Tier 4 N+2 design, ISO accreditation and 24/7 onsite security surveillance.
 The 4.5MW of power is supported by full redundancy with the potential to operate at 100% capacity.